-The concept of generating energy from the sun goes back to at least the 7th century B.C. when people used it to light fires with magnifying glasses.
-Then within four centuries people were lighting torches with a combination of sunlight and mirrors.
-By the late 18th century ships used solar ovens for long journeys.
+The concept of generating energy from the sun goes back to at least the 7th century B.C., when people used it to light fires with magnifying glasses.
+Then within four centuries, people were lighting torches with a combination of sunlight and mirrors.
+By the late 18th century, ships used solar ovens for long journeys.

 Scientists began to develop solar cells made from selenium in the 1880s.
 The first silicon-based photovoltaic (PV) cells were developed in 1954 at Bell Labs, the research firm that played a leading role in modern computer technology.
 The first uses of solar panels were on satellites during the NASA space race in the late fifties.

 The U.S. government introduced solar tax credits in 2006, which created a boom in the solar industry.
-Since then China has been a major global manufacturer of solar panels, as the price has steadily dropped to affordable levels for homeowners.
-The cost of solar energy in 1956 was about $300 per watt including installation.
+Since then, China has been a major global manufacturer of solar panels, as the price has steadily dropped to affordable levels for homeowners.
+The cost of solar energy in 1956 was about $300 per watt, including installation.
 By 2019 panel cost was under 3.00 per watt.

-Between 2010 and 2017 the cost of solar-generated electricity dipped for utility companies from 28 to 6 cents per kilowatt hour, according to the U.S. Department of Energy.
-This reduction corresponded with a 52 to 16 cent per kWH decline for homeowners.
-While consumers measure solar power in kilowatt hours, the top U.S. solar plants measure capacity in megawatts (1 million watts) and annual output in gigawatt hours (1 billion watt hours).
+Between 2010 and 2017, the cost of solar-generated electricity dipped for utility companies from 28 to 6 cents per kilowatt-hour, according to the U.S. Department of Energy.
+This reduction corresponded with a 52 to 16 cent per kWh decline for homeowners.
+While consumers measure solar power in kilowatt-hours, the top U.S. solar plants measure capacity in megawatts (1 million watts) and annual output in gigawatt-hours (1 billion watt-hours).
 Today the United States is the world’s number two solar power generator, based on total PV installed capacity in megawatts, but far behind China.

 Rise of Solar Companies

-During the Obama Administration the U.S. Department of Energy awarded funding to solar companies such as First Solar, America’s largest solar manufacturer, to finance power plants.
+During the Obama Administration, the U.S. Department of Energy awarded funding to solar companies such as First Solar, America’s largest solar manufacturer, to finance power plants.
 In 2011 First Solar was unable to close a $1.9 billion loan to construct Topaz Solar Farm in San Luis Obispo, which at the time was planned to be the world’s largest solar power plant, generating 550MW of PV power.
-Later in the year the project was purchased by MidAmerican Energy Holdings, which raised the funds through bonds.
+Later in the year, the project was purchased by MidAmerican Energy Holdings, which raised funds through bonds.

 Since Topaz launched in 2014, it’s been surpassed in annual output capacity by two other U.S. solar plants: California-based Solar Star (579 MW), which opened in 2015, and Copper Mountain Solar Facility in Nevada, which began the following year.
-Another big plant, Desert Sunlight Solar Farm was completed in 2015 with a capacity of 550 MW.
+Another big plant, Desert Sunlight Solar Farm, was completed in 2015 with a capacity of 550 MW.

 Power plants only make up a fraction of the companies involved with solar in America.
-These large solar farms partner with utilities that have also helped pave the way for cheaper, cleaner, renewable energy.
+These large solar farms partner with utilities that have also helped pave the way for a cheaper, cleaner, renewable energy.

-The industry is broken down mainly into manufacturers, installers, marketers and operations/maintenance firms.
+The industry is broken down mainly into manufacturers, installers, marketers, and operations/maintenance firms.
 Utility-scale PV and installers have been the main drivers of the industry.
-Other related market segments include concentrated solar power systems, solar water heating and solar electronic components.
+Other related market segments include concentrated solar power systems, solar water heating, and solar electronic components.

 While solar tax credits encourage homeowners to invest in panel installations, the Energy Department has made huge deals with large corporations as well.
-SEIA reported in 2019 that Apple is the leading installer of solar capacity among businesses in America with 393 MW for its various data centers.
-Other top corporations investing in solar energy have been Amazon, Target, Walmart and Google.
+SEIA reported in 2019 that Apple is the leading installer of solar capacity among businesses in America, with 393 MW for its various data centers.
+Other top corporations investing in solar energy have been Amazon, Target, Walmart, and Google.

-With Apple returning to number one market cap in America in late 2019, it’s setting the pace for other companies to follow a path toward economic efficiency and social responsibility.
+With Apple returning to the number one market cap in America in late 2019, it’s setting the pace for other companies to follow a path toward economic efficiency and social responsibility.